-By the end of the sixth year (or tenth year) of the certification maintenance cycle, PA-C designees must have passed a recertification exam.
-Offered at testing centers throughout the U.S., the multiple choice Physician Assistant National Recertifying Exam (PANRE) is designed to assess general medical and surgical knowledge.
+Offered at testing centers throughout the U.S., the multiple choice Physician Assistant National Recertifying Exam (PANRE) assesses general medical and surgical knowledge.

 **PAs may take PANRE up to two times in the fifth or ninth year and up to three times in the sixth or tenth year, with a maximum of four total attempts.

-You must submit an online application and $350 payment to register for PANRE.
+Eligible PAs can register for PANRE online; the exam registration fee is $350.
 You may schedule your exam anytime (depending on testing center availability) within the 180-day timeframe established for you to take the exam based on the successful submission of all required materials to NCCPA.
 The four-hour PANRE exam includes 240 multiple-choice questions administered in four blocks of 60 questions with 60 minutes to complete each block.
 There is a total of 45 minutes allotted for breaks between blocks and you will be responsible for managing your break time.
 You will have 15 minutes to complete the PANRE tutorial.

 **Before registering for PANRE, be sure to review the policies and procedures.